Leeanna Walsman: Career

 Walsman commenced her acting career 1996, when she made a guest appearance in drama series Police Rescue, followed by further guest roles on shows, such as, Big Sky and Murder Call.
 During which time, Walsman made her feature film debut in Steven Vidler's 1997 drama Blackrock.
 She continued to appear in guest spots on several drama series, including Wildside, Home and Away, Heartbreak High, as well as fantasy shows, Farscape and Beastmaster.

 Walsman was cast in Star Wars: Episode II – Attack of the Clones (2002), as Zam Wesell.
 In the 2000s, her television roles consisted of appearances in Young Lions, White Collar Blue, and All Saints, and the miniseries Jessica, which is based on the novel by Bryce Courtenay, Hercules, The Starter Wife and the war drama The Pacific.

 In 2012, Walsman was cast in the Foxtel prison drama series Wentworth, as governor Erica Davidson.
 The series, which first went to air in 2013, is a reimagining of the Network Ten soap opera/drama Prisoner, in which the character of Erica was portrayed by Patsy King in the original series.
 Walsman only appeared in the show's first season.

 In 2015, she had a supporting role in Home and Away: An Eye for an Eye, a special episode of the soap opera which streamed on the now-defunct service Presto, and subsequently appearances in drama series, Janet King, Cleverman, Seven Types of Ambiguity and miniseries Safe Harbour.

-In 2023 it was announced that channel 9 drama Human Error would go into production with Walsman in the lead role.
+In February 2023 it was announced that channel 9 drama Human Error would go into production with Walsman in the lead role.
 In 2024, it was announced that drama series Human Error would air on the Nine Network.